 Closely tied as it is to the Telstra Home Broadband service, the Telstra TV 3 is available as part of a couple of 24-month broadband plans – one with unlimited data, and one with 200GB/month.
 These plans come bundled with Telstra’s latest smart modem (with 4G backup) and a home phone line with unlimited calls, so they’re already great value.
 Getting the latest Telstra TV device along with a great broadband plan is a seriously nice bonus.

-If you’d prefer to just buy the new model outright, you can – just keep in mind that to get the full functionality out of it, you’ll want to be on Telstra Home Broadband.
-It’s still a great device regardless, but missing out on universal search would be a shame, especially with the new voice option.
-If you’re currently with Telstra for broadband but don’t want to re-contract, you can just buy the Telstra TV 3 for $216, which works out to the equivalent of $9/month over a two-year period.
+If you’d prefer to just buy the new model outright, you can – regardless of your internet service provider, but as long as you do have an active Telstra mobile subscription.
+If you’re currently with Telstra for broadband but don’t want to re-contract, you can just buy the Telstra TV 3 for $216, or the option to pay in installment for only $9/month over a two-year period with no extra charges.
 You still get the $125 Box Office credit, of course.

 Telstra TV 3 Pros and Cons